eelcocramer/node-bluetooth-serial-port/README.md

 -   Needs Visual Studio (Visual C++) and its command line tools for source builds.
 -   Needs Python installed and accessible from the command line path.

+## Prerequisites on macOS

+-   Build prerequisites are only needed when no matching prebuilt binary is available.
+-   Install Xcode and Command Line Tools.

 ## Install

 `npm install bluetooth-serial-port`

-For Linux x64 and Windows x64 on Node 18, 20, 22 and 24, installation first downloads a prebuilt native binary from GitHub Releases.
+For Linux x64/arm64, Windows x64, and macOS x64/arm64 on Node 18, 20, 22 and 24, installation first downloads a prebuilt native binary from GitHub Releases.
 If a matching prebuild is unavailable, install falls back to a local `node-gyp` build.

 ## Test build Linux using docker